 With all available shelf space already occupied, stacks of textbooks, anthologies and manga line a path so narrow I have to be careful where I step.
 If I don’t swivel my head as I go, I might take out a lineup of miniature Gundam models with my camera bag.
 No, this isn’t the club room from Genshiken, it’s the research room of Dr Okamoto Takeshi (岡本健), member of the Faculty of Regional Promotion at Nara Prefectural University.
 Okamoto studies what is referred to in Japan as contents tourism (コンテンツツーリズム).
 Contents tourism generally includes the same phenomena as what in English is called pop culture tourism or media-induced tourism.
 This includes travel behavior motivated by any creative element (narrative, characters, locations, etc.) of a work of popular culture, such as film, TV, animation, comics, games and others.
 Okamoto focuses primarily on contents tourism phenomena induced by anime and manga.

-When I first became aware of seichijunrei (聖地巡礼 holy land pilgrimage) and butaitanbou (舞台探訪 scene hunting), the predominant variants of anime and manga induced travel, I was an outsider looking in.
+When I first became aware of seichijunrei (聖地巡礼 sacred site pilgrimage) and butaitanbou (舞台探訪 scene hunting), the predominant variants of anime and manga-induced travel, I was an outsider looking in.
 Over three years later, I’m now in daily communication with many of the core practitioners, have participated in group and solo anime tourism, and am considered a member of community.
 Because I have many shared experiences with them, shop talk comes naturally when I meet others online or offline.
 However, and I’ve been very clear on this with everyone since the beginning, I’m also approaching the group as an active observer.
 I partake in and enjoy the behaviors, and I’m also using these opportunities to understand the group dynamics, experiences of individuals and the locations they visit.
 This is the typical approach used by ethnographers, who research cultural phenomena by observing them from the subject’s point of view.
 At this higher level of abstraction, there are probably only a handful of people I can talk with and know that we’re working from similar databases.
 Okamoto is one of them.

 We met at Nara Station on a brisk but sunny autumn afternoon and headed first for some steaming bowls of udon.
 (Thanks for getting lunch, but I’m paying next time!)
 Though I’ve made slow but steady progress in my Japanese basics, the more people I meet with common interests, the level of fluency needed to say the things I want to say seems to move ahead at a far faster rate.
 Though I can understand enough of what I’m hearing to follow a conversation, getting my own thoughts together and out of my mouth requires more mental gear grinding than I’d like to admit.
 But with Okamoto, there is so much shared knowledge that he can kind of read my mind.
 As long as I can squeak out a some nouns and verbs, he can put the rest of my sentences together.
 I still need to do a lot of work, particularly with specialized vocabulary for my research areas, but it’s nice to have the rare occasion when something resembling flow happens.